Crime Traveller: Plot

-Jeff Slade is a detective with the Criminal Investigation Department of the local police force led by Kate Grisham; although unusually for such a position he is an armed officer, carrying a handgun as routine.
+Jeff Slade is a detective with the Criminal Investigation Department (CID) of the local police force led by Kate Grisham; although unusually for such a position in the British police he is an armed officer, routinely carrying a handgun.
 Slade is a good detective who gets results although his approach is somewhat maverick and his methods do leave a lot to be desired and have more than once landed him in trouble.
 Amongst Slade's colleagues at the department is science officer Holly Turner who has a secret that Slade manages to uncover.
 Holly owns a working time machine that was built by her late father.
-The machine is able to take Slade and Holly back far enough in time to witness a crime as it happens and discover who committed it.
+The machine is able to take Slade and Turner back far enough in time to witness a crime as it happens and discover who committed it.
 As a result, Slade's track record with crime solving goes through the roof with case after case being solved in record time.